-The University of California Humanities Research Institute (UCHRI) invites proposals for Graduate Student Research Travel Grants during the 2012-13 academic year (July 1 to June 30).
+The University of California Humanities Research Institute (UCHRI) invites proposals for Graduate Research Travel Grants during the 2015-16 academic year, contingent upon available funding

 Who Can Apply: UC Graduate Students enrolled or ABD